 b) You have taken steps to ensure that transactions across devices are secure.

 With this basic premise in mind, let’s explore a few retail payments options available today.
-You need not integrate all of them.
+You need not to integrate all of them.
 Instead, choose those options that your customers are likely to prefer.

 Web Payment Gateways